Stevixent/Stevixent/README.md

 - 👀 I’m interested in Front-End and Game Development
 - 🌱 I’m currently learning React and Unity
 - 💞️ I’m looking to collaborate on any projects that can assist me in learning and gaining experience
-- 📫 How to reach me ... @ chiadikavirtue@gmail
+- 📫 How to reach me ...chiadikavirtue@gmail

 <!---
 Stevixent/Stevixent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.